d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

   ### IP address (v4 and v6)

   ### Social engineering
-Using social knowledge to gain
+Using social knowledge to gain information

   ### Asset (in the context of the case study)
+   Assets are something that you own in  the case of the case study it is something we can adress as hackers or protect as cyber security for example client data.

   ### SQL  (what is use in this context?)